cjy513203427/intersystems-objectscript-class-diagram-view/README.md

 - Right-click context menu integration in both editor and explorer
 - Visualize class relationships, properties, and methods
 - Built on PlantUML for reliable diagram rendering
+- Generate diagrams using PlantUML Web Server (no Java required)
 - Interactive Class Diagram Browsing
   - Click on class names, properties, or methods to quickly jump to the corresponding code
   - SVG diagrams embedded in HTML for smooth interaction